 Before I had a chance to chime in, a person, whom I do not know and who will remain anonymous, responded, “But it’s ok for some bimbo who can’t get her shit together and get on BC or keep her legs shut to have multiple abortions.
 In some cases these late term abortion babies are born alive and left to die.
 That’s so f—ing sad.
 Your [spelling was not corrected] right I’m not taking care of a little American or foreign child.
 I did not make that choice to have sex and create them.
 In the form of taxes you could say I already do take care of them.
 People are put in jail for animal abuse and it’s ok to murder someone you never gave a chance to live.”

 Most people who hold a hard line against illegal immigrants, in this case, more properly identified as refugees, do so because they fear that sharing our resources with others will cause our own people to go without.
-However, “the irony with today’s anti-immigrants is that they are themselves descendants of uninvited immigrants who came from countries lacking in opportunity a few hundred years before” (Alan Headbloom).
+However, “the irony with today’s anti-immigrants is that they are themselves descendants of uninvited immigrants who came from countries lacking in opportunity a few hundred years before” (Headbloom).
 And although the angry and indignant reaction of those in opposition to any humanitarian aid for these children is based in selfish instinct, I suppose this is somewhat understandable.
 It will require sacrifice on our part.
-However, if we are to be the leaders of the world we say that we are, then we need to set a humanitarian example.
+However, if we are to be the leaders of the free world we say that we are, then we need to set a humanitarian example.
 “The US is constantly insisting that countries around the world accept refugees.
 Turkey, Egypt, and Jordan are all accepting millions of Syrians, for example.
 They are much less equipped to do so based on their economies and their size in comparison to the numbers arriving,” according to Brenna Daldorph, journalist for France 24.
-Aren’t we at least willing to live up to the humanitarian standards we expect from others?
+Aren’t we, at least, willing to live up to the humanitarian standards we expect from others?

-But beyond our reputation, I would like these people to consider that, both personally and as a nation, our most valuable possessions are our character and compassion, and if we are able and willing to coldly refuse help to those who cannot help themselves, especially children, who through no fault of their own, flee horrific conditions for the chance at a better life—or any life at all, then we have nothing worth preserving anyway.
+But beyond our reputation, I would like these people to consider that, both personally, and as a nation, our most valuable possessions are our character and compassion, and if we are able and willing to coldly refuse help to those who cannot help themselves, especially children, who through no fault of their own, flee horrific conditions for the chance at a better life—or any life at all, then we have nothing worth preserving anyway.